htihle/htihle.github.io/weirdml.md

     <p><em>Average accuracy across all tasks for each model.
 Points indicate performance on individual tasks, bars show the mean across tasks.</em></p>
 </div>
 ### Tasks
+The LLMs are evaluated on several different machine learning tasks.
+These tasks are intended to be possible to solve with a very limited amount of data, while still being hard to solveT They should also require the LLMs to think clearly and actually understand the problem, not just apply a standard ML recipe.

 #### Shapes (Easy)
 A shape classification task where models must identify one of five shapes (circle, square, triangle, pentagon, star) from a set of 2D coordinates.
 The shapes are always centered and have fixed orientation and size, making this the simpler variant of the shape recognition tasks.